taifc27/taifc27.github.io/_posts/2024-01-31-Astrophotography.md

 I don't exactly remember when I got a notification regarding Earth's big brother.
 Apparently, he decided to meet for a whole month.
 If you don't believe me you better follow [Nasa](https://science.nasa.gov/jupiter/)

-Just scroll down a little bit and you will see whom I'm talking about!
+Just scroll down a little bit and you will see who I'm talking about!

 ![preview](https://i.postimg.cc/rsVh4FZp/1664785226731.jpg)